Spontaneously Broken Non-Invertible Symmetries in Transverse-Field Ising Qudit Chains

-Significant effort has been put towards realizing 2D non-Abelian topological order for anyon quantum computation~\cite{nayakNonAbelianAnyonsTopological2008, byles2024demonstrating, loUniversalQuantumComputation2025}.
+Significant effort has been put towards realizing 2D non-Abelian topological order for anyon quantum computation~\cite{nayakNonAbelianAnyonsTopological2008,bylesDemonstrationMagicState2025, loUniversalQuantumComputation2025}.
 A natural intermediate step towards that goal is to realize 1D $G$-qudit models with non-invertible Rep($G$) symmetry.
-Following the techniques developed in~Ref.~\onlinecite{edmundsSymmetryProtectedTopologicalHaldane2025}, one promising direction is to prepare the fixed-point Rep($G$) symmetry-broken ground states~\eqref{eq:Gamma_MPS_open} and non-invertible symmetries~\eqref{eq:syms} using existing quantum hardware based on trapped ions \cite{hrmoNativeQuditEntanglement2023}.
+An implementation using neutral atoms trapped in optical tweezer arrays has been proposed in Ref.~\cite{249m-m8wq}.
+An alternative promising direction is to prepare the fixed-point Rep($G$) symmetry-broken ground states, \cref{eq:Gamma_MPS_open}, and their cat superpositions~\cite{kobayashiProjectiveRepresentationsBogomolov2026} using existing quantum hardware based on trapped ions of calcium atoms \cite{hrmoNativeQuditEntanglement2023} which allows to implement qudits with dimension up to $\cramped{d=7}$.
+This can be done by constructing sequential circuits made of two-qudit entangling controlled-$X$ gates~\cite{brellGeneralizedClusterStates2015,fechisinNoninvertibleSymmetryProtectedTopological2025,kobayashiProjectiveRepresentationsBogomolov2026}.
+Moreover, Ref.~\cite{edmundsSymmetryProtectedTopologicalHaldane2025} demonstrates the ability to prepare an SPT state, manipulate its edge modes, and measure local and string order parameters on existing quantum trapped-ion hardware.
+These methods can be directly transferred to the preparation, manipulation and diagnostics of the Rep($G$) SSB states investigated here.

-\emph{Acknowledgments}--- We thank Z. Komargodski and B. Rayhaun for fruitful discussions.
+\emph{Acknowledgments}---We thank Z. Komargodski and B. Rayhaun for fruitful discussions, and P. Sala for helpful comments on the manuscript.
 The theoretical contribution by A.H.N. was supported by the Department of Energy under the Basic Energy Sciences award no. DE-SC0025047.
 This work was in part supported by the Deutsche Forschungsgemeinschaft under the cluster of excellence ct.qmat (EXC-2147, project number 390858490).
 S.M. is supported by Vetenskapsr{\aa}det (grant number 2021-03685) and Nordita.

 \onecolumngrid \twocolumngrid

 {}

 {A.\arabic{equation}} \textit{Appendix A: General Form of Hamiltonian}---In the main text we presented only a special fine-tuned version of the nearest-neighbor generalized TFIM Hamiltonians for $G$ symmetry, \cref{eq:H_G}, and Rep($G$) symmetry, \cref{eq:H_RepG}.
 The most general $G$-symmetric Hamiltonian is